Hyundai Grandeur: XG300

 The XG300 debuted in 1999 with a 3.0 L Sigma V6.

 It was manufactured from 2001 to 2003 and marketed as the XG30 in Europe and in Asian countries.
-A 2.5-liter model, called XG25, was also marketed in some countries, including as France.
+A 2.5-litre model, called XG25, was also marketed in some countries, including as France.

-In the United States, the XG300 equipped with the 3.0-liter V6 engine was available for the 2001 model year only.
+In the United States, the XG300 equipped with the 3.0-litre V6 engine was available for the 2001 model year only.
 The "L" model included heated front seats, rear seat reading lamps, two-position driver's side memory seat and outside mirrors, power moonroof, 6-speaker Infinity AM/FM/CD/cassette stereo system, wood-tone accented steering wheel, electrochromic rearview mirror with a built-in three-channel HomeLink-compatible garage door opener, and a parking aid feature that automatically tilted the dual exterior mirrors downward when the transmission is in reverse.
 Automatic electronic climate control was available option, along with a power moonroof on the base model, and a trunk-mounted eight-disc CD changer for the L model.